Take action today. Call our experts at: phone icon1-800-522-5221

 Payment Method You'll Be Paying for...
 Total Interest Total Interest Saved

-*Note: The example in the table above assumes a principal and interest payment of $836.03 per month.
-Please contact us to understand what your potential savings could be.
-We'll help you determine the impact of extra payments on your mortgage.
+*Note: The example in the table above assumes a principal and interest payment of $1,331 per month.
+The “13 payments per year” example assumes an extra principal and interest (P&I) payment is made at the start of year two.
+Please contact us to understand what your potential savings could be and help you determine the impact of extra payments on your mortgage.
+Also, be sure to check out our Extra Payments Benefit Calculator available on YourMilitaryMortgage.com.

-Of course, tying up your cash in your home leaves less “liquid” money in your accounts — money you may need for unforeseen expenses such as home repairs or medical bills.
-Plus, depending on your situation, there could be better uses for that money, such as paying down high-interest credit cards or loans, contributing to your retirement accounts, or putting it into an emergency fund.
+Of course, tying up your cash in your home leaves less “liquid” or available money in your other financial accounts — money you may need for unforeseen expenses such as home repairs or medical bills.
+Plus, depending on your situation, there could be smarter uses for that money, such as paying down high-interest credit cards or loans, contributing to your retirement accounts, or putting it into an emergency fund.
+Thinking these considerations through can help you determine which “extra” payment option is right for you and what the timing of it should be.

 Things to Know about Extra Mortgage Payments

-If you decide to make extra payments on your mortgage, make sure you earmark them with your lender so they’ll go toward your loan principal.
-Ask your lender for instructions on how to do this and make sure you do it correctly because, if you don’t, those payments could be applied toward your next monthly payment, which won’t help you achieve your goal of prepaying your mortgage.
+If you decide to make extra payments on your mortgage, make sure you earmark them with your lender so they’ll go toward your loan’s principal balance.
+Ask your lender for instructions on how to do this and make sure you do it correctly because, if you don’t, those payments could be applied toward your next monthly payment, or even your escrow if your homeowner’s insurance and property taxes are included in your normal monthly payment.
+That won’t help you achieve your goal of paying your mortgage off sooner and saving interest over the long term.

 Also be aware of how much equity you have in your home.
-Paying down your mortgage principal at a faster rate helps eliminate PMI faster — if you have mortgage insurance on your loan.
-Once your equity (how much you own versus how much you owe) reaches at least 20%, you can ask the lender to remove the private mortgage insurance, or PMI, that’s part of your monthly mortgage payment if applicable.
+Paying down your mortgage principal at a faster rate helps eliminate Private Mortgage Insurance (PMI) faster — if you have mortgage insurance on your loan.
+PMI is required on conventional mortgages if you don’t have at least 20% down on your home purchase.
+Once your equity (how much you own versus how much you owe) reaches at least 20%, you can ask the lender to remove the PMI that’s part of your monthly mortgage payment, if applicable.

 Personal Experience

-For some homeowners prepayment is truly a benefit.
+For some homeowners, paying extra on a mortgage is truly a benefit.

-This can be especially important for military families that plan on moving before paying off their home, she adds.
+It can be especially important for military families who plan to move before paying off their home.
 Building principal or “equity” in a home can help when refinancing.
 However, you should always consult with a professional for help in assessing your financial goals, income and budget to decide what’s right for you.

-If you’re not certain about whether or not it’s the right time to purchase or refinance your home or how extra payments will affect your budget and mortgage goals, please contact us online today or call (877) 387-6856.
-One of our Military Mortgage Advisors will be happy to provide you with an honest and fair comparison of your mortgage options, including a wide range of low-rate and low-cost mortgages designed to meet your needs.
+If you’re not certain about whether or not it’s the right time to purchase or refinance your home or how extra payments will affect your budget and mortgage goals, please contact us online today or call 844-422-3622.
+One of our licensed Military Mortgage Advisors, also known as Mortgage Loan Originators, will be happy to provide you with an honest and fair comparison of your mortgage options, including a wide range of low-rate and low-cost mortgages designed to meet your needs.

 Ensuring existing and prospective AAFMAA Members obtain the best mortgage possible is our mission.
 Get your free AMS mortgage assessment today!